Please note: a valid prescription is required for all prescription medication.

 Who It’s For

-This treatment is indicated to reduce the risk of stroke and systemic embolism in nonvalvular atrial fibrillation.
-It is also used for the treatment of deep vein thrombosis and pulmonary embolism, and to reduce the risk of recurrent DVT and PE after initial therapy.
-In addition, it is used to prevent DVT after hip or knee replacement surgery.
+Apixaban is commonly prescribed to reduce the risk of stroke and systemic embolism in nonvalvular atrial fibrillation.
+It is also used to treat deep vein thrombosis (DVT) and pulmonary embolism (PE), and to reduce the risk of these clots coming back after initial treatment.
+In some patients, it may be used after certain orthopedic surgeries to help prevent post-operative clots.

 Dosage and Usage